 As of September 30, 2010, we consolidated 218 wholly-owned properties and 19 additional properties that are less than wholly-owned, but which we control or for which we are the primary beneficiary.
 We account for the remaining 156 properties, or the joint venture properties, using the equity method of accounting.
 We manage the day-to-day operations of 92 of the 156 joint venture properties, but have determined that our partner or partners have substantive participating rights with respect to the assets and operations of these joint venture properties.
 Our investments in joint ventures in Europe, Japan, Mexico, and Korea comprise 55 of the remaining 64 properties.
 The international properties are managed locally by joint ventures in which we share oversight responsibility with our partner.
-Additionally, we account for our investment in SPG-FCM Ventures, LLC, or SPG-FCM, which acquired The Mills Corporation and its wholly-owned subsidiary, The Mills Limited Partnership, collectively Mills, in April 2007, using the equity method of accounting.
+Additionally, we account for our investment in SPG-FCM Ventures, LLC, or SPG-FCM, which acquired The Mills Corporation and its whollyowned subsidiary, The Mills Limited Partnership, collectively Mills, in April 2007, using the equity method of accounting.
 We have determined that SPG-FCM is not a variable interest entity (VIE) and that Farallon Capital Management, L.L.C., or Farallon, our joint venture partner, has substantive participating rights with respect to the assets and operations of SPG-FCM pursuant to the applicable partnership agreements.

-We allocate net operating results after preferred distributions based on partners' respective weighted average ownership.
-Simon Property owns a majority of our units of partnership interest, or units, and certain series of our preferred units of partnership interest, or preferred units.
-Simon Property's weighted average ownership interest in us was 83.3% and 82.1% for the nine months ended September 30, 2010 and 2009, respectively.
-As of September 30, 2010 and December 31, 2009, Simon Property's ownership interest in us was 82.9% and 83.2%, respectively.
-We adjust the noncontrolling limited partners' interests at the end of each period to reflect their respective interests in us.
+We allocate net operating results of the Operating Partnership after preferred distributions to third parties and to us based on the partners' respective weighted average ownership interests in the Operating Partnership.
+Net operating results of the Operating Partnership attributed to third parties are reflected in net income attributable to noncontrolling interests.
+Our weighted average ownership interest in the Operating Partnership was 83.3% and 82.1% for the nine months ended September 30, 2010 and 2009, respectively.
+As of September 30, 2010 and December 31, 2009, our ownership interest in the Operating Partnership was 82.9% and 83.2%, respectively.
+We adjust the noncontrolling limited partners' interests at the end of each period to reflect their interest in the Operating Partnership.

-Preferred unit requirements in the accompanying consolidated statements of operations and cash flows represent distributions on outstanding preferred units of partnership interests held by limited partners and are recorded when declared.
+Preferred distributions of the Operating Partnership represent distributions on outstanding preferred units at the time of declaration of partnership interests held by limited partners, or preferred units, and are included in net income attributable to noncontrolling interests.